LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/README.md

 # The BitDevs Playbook v0.1.0

-The BitDevs Playbook by [Btrust](https://www.btrust.tech/) is a comprehensive guide for organizers, sponsors, and partners involved in growing Bitcoin-only technical communities across the Global South, starting from Africa.
-It provides a clear framework for how to start, operate, and sustain BitDevs locations, while outlining the principles, expectations, and standards that ensure every location runs with the same quality, transparency, and impact.
+The BitDevs Playbook by [Btrust](https://www.btrust.tech/) is a comprehensive guide for organizers, sponsors, and partners involved in growing Bitcoin-only technical communities across the Global South, starting with Africa.
+It provides a framework for starting, operating, and sustaining BitDevs locations with consistent quality, transparency, and impact

-It serves as:
+The playbook serves as:
 - A manual for organizers setting up or managing BitDevs locations.
 - A reference for sponsors and partners to understand processes, reporting, and accountability standards.
-- A resource for for participants and community members to align with the broader movement.
+- A resource for participants and community members to align with the broader BitDevs movement.

 > As BitDevs locations grow, improve, and share new lessons, this playbook will evolve to reflect these insights and strengthen the ecosystem.

 ## How to Use This Playbook
-The playbook is divided into sections that mirror the lifecycle of a BitDevs location, from setup to operations, quality control, and closure if necessary.
+The playbook mirrors the lifecycle of a BitDevs location: setup, operations, quality control, and closure (if necessary).
 Each section includes steps, templates, and references.
-While everyone should read the entire playbook to understand how BitDevs locations operate as a cohesive network, the sections below provide a streamlined way to get started based on your role:
+While reading the full playbook is recommended to understand how BitDevs locations operate as a cohesive network, the following guidance can help based on your role:

-- **New Organizers:** Start with Section 2 (“Starting a BitDevs Location”) to learn how to set up a new location from scratch.
-Follow with Section 4 (“Quality Control”) for standards from day one.
-Then, read Section 6 (“Guide for Organizers”) for team and personal development guidance.
+- **New Organizers:** Start with Section 2: [“Starting a BitDevs Location”](02-starting-a-bitdevs-location/01-setting-up-a-location.md) to learn how to set up a new location from scratch.
+Follow with Section 4: [“Quality Control”](04-quality-control/01-core-standards.md) for standards from day one.
+Then, read Section 6: [“Guide for Organizers”](06-guide-for-organizers/01-roles-and-responsibilities.md) for team and personal development guidance.
-- **Active Locations:** Focus first on Section 3 (“Running a BitDevs Location”) for operational guidance.
-Revisit Section 4 (“Quality Control”) regularly.
-Refer to Section 6 (“Guide for Organizers”) to continue developing your team and skills.
+- **Active Locations:** Focus first on Section 3: [“Running a BitDevs Location”](03-running-a-bitdevs-location/01-meetup-planning-and-coordination.md) for operational guidance.
+Revisit Section 4; [“Quality Control”](04-quality-control/01-core-standards.md) regularly.
+Refer to Section 6: [“Guide for Organizers”](06-guide-for-organizers/01-roles-and-responsibilities.md) to continue developing your team and skills.
 - **Sponsors and Supporters:** Refer to Section 7 (“Guide for Sponsors”) for funding models, accountability, and collaboration expectations.
-- **Everyone:** Begin with Section 1 (“Introduction”) to understand BitDevs principles, identity, and ethos.
+- **Everyone:** Begin with Section 1: [“Introduction”](01-introduction/01-about-this-playbook.md) for foundational BitDevs principles, identity, and ethos.
 - **Annexes:** Contain templates, examples, and checklists referenced throughout the playbook for practical use.

 ## Who This Playbook Is For